-negotiations.183 According to the tribes, in just the period between 2002 and 2008 alone, the court "presided over 40 status conferences with the parties to ascertain, encourage and order the parties' negotiation of a successor long-term plan."184 They viewed the court as a neutral overseer, providing timely resolution of disputes and whose presence was critical in fostering growing amicable working relationships among the parties.185
+The federal government and the tribes opposed the dismissal and listed numerous disputes and emergency injunction motions throughout the forty-nine years of the parties' negotiations.235 According to the tribes, in just the period between 2002 and 2008 alone, the court "presided over 40 status conferences with the parties to ascertain, encourage and order the parties' negotiation of a successor long-term agreement."236 They viewed the court as a neutral overseer, providing timely resolution of disputes and whose presence was critical in fostering growing amicable working relationships among the parties.237

-Even more essentially, continuing court jurisdiction has encouraged the parties to collaborate and minimized the number of disputes that the parties bring to the court.
-He federal government responded to Judge Mossman's initial order by reiterating Judge Belloni's 1969 statement that "[c]ontinuing the jurisdiction of this court in the present cases may, as a practical matter, be the only way of assuring the parties an opportunity for timely and effective judicial review of such restrictions should such review become necessary."
-In negotiating the 2018 plan, both the federal government and the tribes emphasized that all parties agreed to its terms with the understanding that the district court would continue its jurisdiction over the case.
-Indeed, had the parties known that the reviewing judge would dismiss the case and terminate the court's jurisdiction, they claimed they would have negotiated much broader terms than those contained in the 2018 plan.
-188
+Even more essentially, continuing court jurisdiction has encouraged the parties to collaborate and minimized the number of disputes that the parties bring to the court.238 The federal government responded to Judge Mosman's initial order by reiterating Judge Belloni's 1969 statement that "[c]ontinuing the jurisdiction of this court in the present cases may, as a practical matter, be the only way of assuring the parties an opportunity for timely and effective judicial review of such

-183 U.S. Memorandum in Support, supra note 177, at 4; Tribes' Joint Memorandum in Support, supra note 170, at 5; see, e.g., United States v.
+235 U.S. Memorandum in Support, supra note 229, at 4; Tribes' Joint Memorandum in Support, supra note 222, at 4-5; see, e.g., United States v.
 Oregon, 769 F.2d 1410, 1412 (9th Cir.
-1985) (holding that the Columbia River Compact's fishery regulations violated Indian treaty fishing rights); United States v.
-Oregon, 718 F. 2d 299 (9th Cir.
+1985) (holding that the Columbia River Compact's fishery regulations violated Indian treaty fishing rights); see also United States v.
+Oregon, 718 F.2d 299, 305 (9th Cir.
 1983) (upholding an injunction against a Compact regulation that restricted the geographical area of a treaty fishery).